 - Various controlled vocabularies for topical terms exist, including: LCSH, NAL, CABI, MeSH, AAT, TGM, ERIC, etc. - LCSH is multidisciplinary and is recommended, as the Digital Repository as a whole will be multidisciplinary; however, some of the collections within the Digital Repository will be equivalent to journal articles and discipline-specific vocabularies are more granular than LCSH.
-Needs of the end user will need to be balanced against the resources required to add discipline-specific controlled terms. - Locally defined controlled vocabularies may also be established depending on a project.
+End users' needs will need to be balanced against the resources required to add discipline-specific controlled terms. - Locally defined controlled vocabularies may also be established depending on a project.